SSWConsulting/SSW.Rules.Content/rules/do-you-follow-up-course-attendees-for-consulting-work/rule.md

 ::: greybox

 *"Thanks for attending today.
 You can email either of us after this.

-<br>                    Also in the next few weeks 5 of you will be picked at random for a 'Retro Coffee'
+                    Also in the next few weeks 5 of you will be picked at random for a 'Retro Coffee'

-<br>                    It is about 20 mins.
+                    It is about 20 mins.
 Bring your problems.
 We will chat about the course and what you still need to know."*

 :::